 That being said, you may head to a jungle location and find that the internet is spotty at best.
 Just ask before you go if it is an issue for you.
 Often it’s a great chance to really relax.

 8. It Can Be Really Tough to Make Friends

 There are lots of different factors at work here (a list within a list!) a.
 It’s harder to make friends as you get older b.
 Many of us live in tourist towns that are quite transient – people try it out for a few months or a year.
-Or snowbirds arrive just for a few months in the winter. c. there is a wide range of people here – people from all parts of the US and Canada…Belizeans…lots of different cultures at work.
+Or snowbirds arrive just for a few months in the winter. c. there is a wide range of people here – people from all parts of the US and Canada…Belizeans…lots of different cultures and values at work.

 9. If you are “city folk” like me, you learn that cats and dogs have balls!

-Well the male ones do – I’d honestly never seen them and clearly hadn’t given it much thought.
+Well, the male ones do – I’d honestly never seen them and clearly hadn’t given it much thought.
 Enough said.

 10. The leading question when you meet someone is NOT “What do you do?”

 When I lived in New York, what you did was who you are.
 If that’s the first thing I ask someone here, I almost feel like I’m attacking them…it seems like a very judgemental question.
 And one for much later in the conversation.